ucsb-cs148-s21/1pm-t2-food-bank/team/problem_scenario.md

 John wants to go to the food bank to grab some apples, but he is uncertain whether apples are available at the food bank today.

-John wants to check the avaliability and quantity of snacks at the food bank while he is in the San Nicolas dorm.
+John wants to check the availability and quantity of snacks at the food bank while he is in the San Nicolas dorm.

 ## Persona 2: Olivia